 Making teeth great again

-Shanon practices at Dawood & Tanner, a well established multi-disciplinary dental practice in central London.
-Patients are referred to him at the practice for treatment focused on saving teeth.
+Shanon works in a specialist, multi-disciplinary dental practice in central London where patients are referred to him at the practice for treatment focused on saving teeth.

 Shanon has been saving and making teeth great again by carrying out root canal treatment for over 20 years.